 Since all models are, by definition, a simplification of reality, our model has several limitations.
 First, we assume that all surgeries are successful.
-We do not simulate adverse events, like major bleedings or dead due to surgery.
-We also do not incorporate the potential reduction of QoL due to these adverse events or QoL reduction of a temporary period of recovery after surgery.
+We do not simulate adverse events, like major bleedings or death due to surgery (although we included extra surgery time due to complications of earlier surgery).
+We also did’t incorporate the potential reduction of QoL due to these adverse events or QoL reduction of a temporary period of recovery after surgery.
 Because of these assumptions, the overall QALYs associated with the surgery should not be interpreted as absolute estimate but can be considered the maximum possible QALYs that can be acquired.
 However, these assumptions were considered reasonable to achieve the main goal of this study: when surgery without delay is compared to surgery with delay, the harm in both scenarios is similar and therefore cancels out.